What do Barn Owls do all day?

 Adult Barn Owls spend an awful lot of time roosting — which means having a doze in a safe, dry, quiet place and really doing nothing very much!
 The rest of the time they are hunting for food or rearing baby owls.
 Once they have found enough food and fed their family, it’s time for another snooze!

 Baby Barn Owls are very lively – they run, pounce and jump around, playing like kittens!
 Owlets make hissing noises, click their tongues and move their heads from side to side, round and round, even turning their heads upside down!
-If you would like to watch them, try tuning into our Barn Owl webcam in the Spring time – if you are very lucky you might even see them learning to fly!
+If you would like to watch them, try tuning into these Barn Owl webcams in the Spring time – if you are very lucky you might even see them learning to fly!

 Barn Owl wordsearch puzzle – Find these words: